yeyeto2788/MicroPythonScripts/MicroPomodoro/README.md

 <p align="center">
 <table align="center">
   <tr>
+    <th>Version</th>
     <th>Top side of the board</th>
     <th>Placement of components</th>
+    <th>Comments</th>
   </tr>
   <tr>
+    <td>Version 0.1</td>
     <td><img src="./Doc/images/PCB_top.png" alt="Top side of board"  width="300"/></td>
     <td><img src="./Doc/images/PCB_placement_top.png" alt="Placement of components"  width="300"/></td>
+    <td>Use this version if you do not wish to use the OLED LCD display.</td>
   </tr>
 </table>
 </p>

 The idea with this board it not to have wires all over and also makes it better for fitting it into a 3D printed case and also for connecting it to the Wemos D1 mini board.
-The design is for single side PCB.
+I'll try to keep the design for single side PCB.

+Eagle CAD files are within the **`Release`** folder

 #### Bill of materials
 <table align="center">